Part 2: Calibration & Imaging of J1849+3024

 ← back to top

-To generate our model for calibration, we use the task ft.
-This task takes the CLEAN model and Fourier transforms it into the measurement set under the $\texttt{MODEL}$ data column.
-CASA uses this to derive the corrections by comparing the actual visibilities with the model visibilities rather than using a model of a point source.
+To generate our calibration model, we use the task ft.
+This task takes the CLEAN model and applies a Fourier transform to produce the $\texttt{MODEL}$ data column in the measurement set.
+CASA uses this information to calculate the corrections by comparing the actual visibilities with the model visibilities, rather than relying on a model of a point source.

 ### 3) Generate model column for self-cal